Gurki-gtb/stryde-ecommerce-analysis/README.md

   - Almost every channel meets the average AOV (**$65.93**) other than Email (**$63.41**) and Referral (**$61.61**).
   - Inital thoughts may be that Referral's AOV is lower due to the discount codes/referral links.
 However, it has one of the lowest coupon/discount applied rates, suggesting customers acquired through Referral simply may not be spending.
-  - Email is where the real anomaly occurs.
-It's mid tier counter part Social basically meets the average, while Email is lagging behind by **$2.39**.
+  - Email is where the real anomaly occurs. its mid tier counter part Social basically meets the average, while Email is lagging behind by **$2.39**.
 Which may not seem like much, but at the revenue contribution Email brings, this could be the difference of thousands of dollars.
-  - AOV is where paid search is able to make up for it's revenue lost to returns.
+  - AOV is where paid search is able to make up for its revenue lost to returns.
 Sitting at the top of all channels and **$5.50** above the average this is where the Paid Search channel shines, and proves that a strong AOV could make up for other lagging areas.
   - However, the lagging areas for Affiliate, Direct, and Referral are too large and their AOV isn't strong enough to make up for it.

  # New Product Categories Catching Up